SougataMukherjee/interview-kit/theory/js-ts.md

 a.y ──► { z:2 }     b.y ──► { z:2 }   (separate copies)
 ```

 **Q12.
 What are Promises? why promise faster than setTimeout?
-Build Own Promise for Microtask**
+Build Own Promise for Microtask?
+What happens internally when a Promise resolves?**

 Promise is an object represent the eventual completion or failure of asynchronous operation and resulting value.promise has 3 states pending,rejected,fulfilled, it is introduce es6 onwards.we can make asynchronous task using promise.to execute promise we have prototype method promise.prototype.then() for successful compilation and promise.prototype.catch() for unsuccessful compilation
 Example: